hbctraining/Intro-to-R-online-Catalyst/lessons/4B_Segment_4_Video_B.md

 For example, suppose you would like to draw a scatter plot for your data.
 You have the x and y data points but how do you go about drawing it?

 R has some functionality built-in for users to access help without leaving the RStudio interface.
-One example is the
+One example is the `apropos()` function.
+This function searches for objects, including functions, directly accessible in the current R session that have names matching the specified character string.

 you can use `help.search()` (*but only looks through the installed packages*):